 Nia In Unity.
 Movement for health, wellness, and fitness Sundays 5:00-6:00pm at the Unity Community Center, 32 School St. Classes are sliding scale ($5-10/class).
 Drop in any time.
 Your first class with Anna is free! - and feel free to bring a friend.
 For more information: annania.wordpress.com, or contact Anna Fiedler: email@example.com or 948-3925.

-Yoga in Unity - 5:30 to 6:45 -- PLEASE NOTE we have MOVED back to Unity Community Center on School Street.
+Yoga in Unity No class this week, class resumes Oct 22nd - 5:30 to 6:45 -- PLEASE NOTE we have MOVED back to Unity Community Center on School Street.
 Slow flow yoga for all levels.
 Reduce stress, sleep better, improve overall health with gentle movements and stretching.
 For this class you will need to be able to get down on the floor/yoga mat - no other requirements.
 If you have ongoing medical conditions you should consult with your doctor before starting any new exercise programs. $5 to $10 pay what you can, join us even if you can't.